-Why you should use the best grooming brushes you can find…and where to find them.
+Why you should use the best grooming brushes you can find

 If you own or lease a horse, chances are you have to groom him.
 You can find plenty of tools online and at your local farm supply or tack shop.
-Most grooming brushes look like what everyone else is using.
+Most grooming brushes (not talking about the best horse brushes…) look like what everyone else is using.
 And they are cheap, many featuring synthetic bristles and meant to be replaced quite frequently.

 Most grooming brushes look like what everyone else is using.
 And they are cheap.

 Grooming is so much more than cleaning your horse.
 It is not only a chore that leads to a certain result, but also an opportunity to bond, listen to your horse, have a mutually satisfying experience, and get even better results!
 As with any job or chore, the right tools are key.
 When I was looking for the best horse brushes years ago, my frustration with what I could find in tack shops led me on a quest to find a better horse brush.